This Module is currently available.

 Now you can attach several different DROID controller modules, such as the P2B8, the P10, the B32, the P4B2 or the M4 in order to get direct hands on access to all parameters and values of these patches.

 The building blocks of a DROID patch are called circuits.
 Every type of circuit performs some basic task.
 Just like a Eurorack module each ciruit has inputs and outputs.
-You can wire these either directly to the eight inputs and out or even connect them internally.
+You can wire these either directly to the eight inputs and/or outputs and even connect them internally.
 Every parameter can be CV controlled.
-You can attach up to 16 controllers.
+You can attach up to 16 controllers to your DROID.
 Controllers have faders, buttons and potentiometers and allow you to map assign to any parameter or function you like.
 This gives you direct control over your DROID patch and allows you to create you own instrument.

 Here are a few examples of what your DROID can be for you.
-As long as you do not run out of inputs and outputs you can implement as many of these functions at the same time in one DROID.
-You also can connect them together internally.
+As long as you don't run out of inputs and outputs or RAM you can use as many of these functions (and/or multiple instances of them) at the same time in one DROID.
+Some of the magic lies in connecting them internally to create more complex CVs.

 You can use these circuits either directly - just like normal Eurorack modules - or combine them internally in order to implement more complex functions.
 Then you can assign pots and buttons of your controllers for switching, tuning and live performing with these.
 Basically you can transform your Eurorack modular system into your own custom instrument.
 Or you simply use the DROID as a replacement for several utility modules, because it is very space efficient.